-By now, most of our cold weather greens should be ending their growing season.
-Produce like lettuce, cabbage, spinach and kale are just about done.
+By now, most of our cold-weather greens should be ending their growing season.
+Produce like lettuce, cabbage, spinach, and kale are just about done.
 Once these plants start to flower (a process called bolting), the quality of the leaves starts to diminish and the plants usually die soon after.
 With leafy greens, blooming is a good indicator that it is time to replant.
 Onions should also be ready to harvest by now – we harvested ours at Big Tex Urban Farms about three weeks ago.
 Potatoes won’t be far behind the onions, and the way to tell when both onions and potatoes are ready to be harvested is to watch for the foliage to begin dying off.
 Strawberries should still have a few weeks to a month before they start to fade, but they too will need to be replaced in the summer months.
 When you do pull out your old veggie plants, there is no reason to let them go to waste – they will be a great addition to your compost pile.
-If you don’t have a compost pile yet, I strongly recommend starting one as there is no better soil nutrient source than fresh compost.

 We have some really great options here in Texas for summer planting.
 Here is a list of some of my favorites:

 Okra is tough as nails and very productive here.
 As a member of the hibiscus family, okra makes a really pretty flower as well.

 Originally from Africa, this plant is extremely heat-tolerant.
 I really like California Black-Eyed Number 5, which is what we are growing at Big Tex Urban Farms.
 Zipper Cream is a smaller variety with a really unique flavor.

 Melons like warm soils and summer is their season.
 Lots of great choices here – watermelon, cantaloupe and honeydew all do well in Texas.
 We are growing Hale’s Best cantaloupe and Black Diamond watermelon, but almost all varieties can do well here.